 - Enhancing the scientific foundation for the management of nitrates flowing into the springs

 - Evaluating whether nitrate reduction alone will be sufficient to restore the balance of nature

 - Assessing the influence of other pollutants and stressors

-Scientists are examining rainfall and runoff quantity and quality; aquifer storage, flow and spring discharge; nitrate sources, nitrate uptake and nitrate loss in soils and groundwater; spring functions and algae abundance.
+Scientists examined rainfall and runoff quantity and quality; aquifer storage, flow and spring discharge; nitrate sources, nitrate uptake and nitrate loss in soils and groundwater; spring functions and algae abundance.

-Much of the work will take place in the Silver Springs springshed in Marion County, while the Alexander Springs system in central Florida is a secondary site for hands-on study.
+Much of the work took place in the Silver Springs springshed in Marion County, while the Alexander Springs system in central Florida was a secondary site for hands-on study.
 The scientific understanding gained through the project will be applicable to other Florida springs and their ecosystems.